railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

 #### Change database

-We need to change the Rails Girls app database from SQLite to PostgreSQL.
+The next step is to change the Rails Girls app database from SQLite to PostgreSQL.
 Open your application's *Gemfile* and replace:

 {% highlight ruby %}
 gem 'sqlite3'